By Dr. Robert Muscalus, Capital Blue Cross

 My role is to look at each employer’s healthcare claims and costs in light of all these factors, so they can make informed decisions about the coverage their employees need and want, customized programs they might use to keep employees healthy, and the products and tools on the market that will best serve their needs.

-Generally, I find there are three basic “levers” employers can pull to address healthcare costs:
+There are three basic “levers” employers can pull to address healthcare costs:

 Carrier: Health insurance is a competitive marketplace, and the choices can seem overwhelming.
 If you’re running a business, your insurer should be able to explain why they are the best choice among the competition.
 An insurer’s programs, resources, and tools – along with their performance related to operational and financial issues – need to be a comfortable fit for your company culture and goals.
 One size doesn’t fit all, so employers understandably want to ensure their chosen carrier has processes in place that fit with the employer’s goals of controlling costs and boosting performance.